-As a research student here, you will be based at the heart of the University of Edinburgh in a world-leading festival city with excellent links to China through the Confucius Institute for Scotland and Scotland China Association, and a thriving East Asian cultural scene.
+As a research student here, you will be based at the heart of the University of Edinburgh in a world-leading festival city with excellent links to China and a thriving East Asian cultural scene.

 The National Library of Scotland is a short walk from our buildings, and has total of 127 volumes of Chinese books in its collections printed between 1655 and 1912.